This family of Trojans steals user passwords.

 It then copies itself to the Windows folder, and launches itself from there, deleting the original file.

 The Trojan harvests information about the system (operating system, configuration etc.) and passwords for a range of services and applications, including RAS, POP3, IMAP, ICQ, FTP etc.

 The information collected is encoded using MIME (Base64) and sent to the Trojan's author by email, using an SMTP server with an IP address which is coded in the Trojan's body.

 Check other viruses!
 Be aware!
 Use Antiviral Software

-This is a benign memory resident stealth polymorphic parasitic TPE-based virus.
-It hooks INT 21h and writes itself to the end of accessed COM and EXE files.
+It is a harmless memory resident parasitic polymorphic virus.
+It hooks INT 21h and writes itself to the end of COM and EXE files (except COMMAND.COM) that are accessed.
+The virus does not manifest itself in any way.
 It contains the text strings:

 Viruses from A to Z